o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 **Naïve approach**

-Naïvely, this implies that we have elements of size $f^2 - 1$ that must split them up into limbs of size at most $n$.
+Naïvely, this implies that we have elements of size $f^2 - 1$ that must split them up into limbs of size at most $n - 1$.
 For example, if the foreign field modulus is $256$ and the native field modulus is $255$ bits, then we'd need $\log_2((2^{256})^2 - 1) \approx 512$ bits and, thus, require $512/255 \approx 3$ native limbs.
 However, each limb cannot consume all $255$ bits of the native field element because we need space to perform arithmetic on the limbs themselves while constraining the foreign field multiplication.
 Therefore, we need to choose a limb size that leaves space for performing these computations.

 Later in this document (see the section entitled "Choosing the limb configuration") we determine the optimal number of limbs that reduces the number of rows and gates required to constrain foreign field multiplication.
 This results in $\ell = 88$ bits as our optimal limb size.
 In the section about intermediate products we place some upperbounds on the number of bits required when constraining foreign field multiplication with limbs of size $\ell$ thereby proving that the computations can fit within the native field size.